O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

  ![Balance Query Flow](balance_query_flow.png "balance query flow")

- You'll note that the balance query flow in general is much simpler than the initial connection flow.
+ You'll note that the balance query flow in general, is much simpler than the initial connection flow.
 Since the user has already granted for the dapp to view their public address, querying read only info does not require any authentication from the user.

 ``` typescript
 smartEcoRouter.getBalance({